Common name: Reishi

 Affinities: Immune system, cardiovascular system, nervous system, digestive system, endocrine system

-Actions: Adaptogen, Chinese superior tonic, immunomodulator, nervine tonic, cardiac tonic, immune tonic
+Actions: Adaptogen, vital energy tonic, immunomodulator, nervine tonic, cardiac tonic, immune tonic

-Specific indications: Red hot inflamed tissues, cancer, fatigue, chronic infections, mental stress, reduce side effects of chemotherapy
+Specific indications: Red hot inflamed tissues, cancer, fatigue, chronic infections, anxiety, reduce side effects of chemotherapy, insomnia

 Parts used: Fruiting body, mycelium

 Characteristics: A revered medicinal mushroom also known as the lingzhi mushroom, roughly meaning ‘herb of spiritual potency’ (Benzie, 2011).